 If you have been the victim of an accident or injury in Colorado, you may be entitled to receive economic recovery from those who are at fault.
+Consulting with an experienced automobile lawyer can help you navigate the legal process and determine the compensation you may be eligible for.
 What you can recover will depend upon the kind of damages you experienced because of the accident or injury — both during and after the incident.

 Here are some types of accidents and injuries for which you may be able to take legal action to monetary compensation for damages in Colorado.
 Remember that an experienced attorney will explain your options, and will work to ensure that you receive all compensation to which you are entitled.

 - Disfigurement: When an accident or injury has left a person deformed or disfigured by scars or other permanent effects on personal appearance, the injured person may be able to collect damages for any mental suffering that arises due to the disfigurement

 - Future Medical Expenses: If the plaintiff proves that he or she will need continued medical care as a result of the accident or injury